 Any physical alterations to any room without permission from the Associate Director of Residence Life are strictly prohibited.
-The Associate Director of Residence Life will consult the Director of Facilities Services before permission is granted.
+The Associate Director of Residence Life will consult Campus Operations before permission is granted.

 No additional structures will be permitted.
-Structures include any item with a footprint larger than 45" X 92" and a height of 72" or more
+Structures include any item with a footprint larger than 45" X 92" and a height of 72" or more.